 - 1) Road ROW required to accommodate the Township Road 250 realignment is expected to be removed from the Plan area's Certificate of Title via registration of a Road Plan.
-It is anticipated that the County will register this Road Plan prior to the phase one development proceeding. - 2) A Temporary Irrigation Area must be reserved within Pt.
+It is anticipated that the County will register this Road Plan prior to the phase one development proceeding. - 2) In addition to Irrigation Lots 2 and 3, a Temporary Irrigation Area must be reserved within Pt.
 SW 4-25-28-W4M north of the Township Road 250 realignment. - 3) Development within Pt.
 SW 4-25-28-W4M south of the Township Road 250 realignment will be restricted to agricultural uses pending Council's adoption of the Conrich ASP's Future Policy Area Amendment, a Master Site Development Plan (MSDP), and a land use amendment.